Ruan-pysoft/ministdlib/features.md

 mf_close(struct MemoryFile ref this, err_t ref err_out)
 {
 	/* nothing to do,
-	 * if this->memory was owned, we'd free it here
+	 * if this->memory was owned we'd free it here
 	 */

 	(void) this;